TEACHING STUDENTS WITH DISABILITIES

 Types of disabilities commonly found among university students are both visible and hidden.
 Disabilities can be physical, cognitive, or psychological.
 Examples include the following: Acquired brain injuries, attention deficit hyperactivity disorders, blind and low vision, chronic illnesses, deaf and hard of hearing, learning disabilities, mobility impairments, and psychological disorders.

-The DRC provides faculty with recommendations regarding the appropriate provision of academic adjustments for students in the classroom.
+Accessibility and Testing provides faculty with recommendations regarding the appropriate provision of academic adjustments for students in the classroom.
 While professors are expected to make reasonable accommodations, they are never asked to lower academic standards or provide adjustments that are excessive or contradictory to stated course objectives.
 If appropriate academic adjustments are not provided by faculty, many students with disabilities will be at an academic disadvantage.

 Academic accommodations may entail assisting students in finding notetakers or arranging testing accommodations.
 More sophisticated requests might involve converting a textbook into alternative media or installing assistive software at a computer lab.
 The accommodations recommended will vary according to the student’s individual needs.

-The DRC recognizes that faculty may have limited time and resources to adequately provide students with requested accommodations.
+Accessibility and Testing recognizes that faculty may have limited time and resources to adequately provide students with requested accommodations.
 If professors need assistance, want additional information on how to accommodate students with disabilities, or require consultation on teaching and testing techniques, please contact a disability services coordinator at (706) 542-8719.

 Tips for Teaching Students Who are Deaf or Hard of Hearing